wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

       </tr>
       <tr>
          <td>Enable OAuth2/OpenIDConnect</td>
-         <td>Select this checkbox to specify whether OAuth2/OpenID Connect is enabled for this identity provider</td>
+         <td>Select this checkbox to specify that OAuth2/OpenID Connect is enabled for this identity provider</td>
       </tr>
       <tr>
          <td>Client Id</td>
-         <td>The client ID generated when the primary identity server (WSO2 IS 1) was registered in the federated IdP.</td>
+         <td>The client ID generated when the primary IdP (WSO2 IS 1) was registered in the federated IdP.</td>
       </tr>
       <tr>
          <td>Client Secret</td>
-         <td>The client secret generated when the primary identity server (WSO2 IS 1) was registered in the federated IdP.</td>
+         <td>The client secret generated when the primary IdP (WSO2 IS 1) was registered in the federated IdP.</td>
       </tr>
       <tr>
          <td>Authorization Endpoint URL</td>